START: Kafe Leopold’s (D.C. Circulator bus; nearest Metro stop Foggy Bottom).

 In the mood for love?
 Head straight to the walled gardens, whose tiered park includes masses of roses, a Mexican tile-bordered pebble garden, a wisteria-covered arbor, cherry-tree groves, overlooks, and lots of romantic winding paths.
 The oldest part of Dumbarton Oaks mansion dates from 1801; since then the house has undergone considerable change, notably at the hands of a couple named Robert and Mildred Bliss, who purchased the property in 1920.
 As Robert was in the Foreign Service, the Blisses lived a nomadic life, amassing collections of Byzantine and Pre-Columbian art, books relating to these studies, and volumes on the history of landscape architecture.
 After purchasing Dumbarton Oaks, the Blisses inaugurated a grand re-landscaping of the grounds and remodeling of the mansion to accommodate their collections and the library, which now occupy the entire building.
 In 1940, the Blisses conveyed the house, gardens, and art collections to Harvard University, Robert’s alma mater.
 In the summer of 1944, at the height of World War II, Dumbarton Oaks served as the location for a series of diplomatic meetings that would cement the principles later incorporated into the United Nations charter.
 The conferences took place in the Music Room, which you should visit to admire the immense 16th-century stone chimney piece, 18th-century parquet floor, and antique Spanish, French, and Italian furniture.
-Dumbarton Oaks Museum (www.doaks.org; tel 202/339-6401) is open year-round Tuesday to Sunday 2 to 5pm, with free admission.
-The garden is open Tuesday to Sunday 2 to 6pm from March 15 to October 31, for an admission fee of $8; and Tuesday to Sunday 2 to 5pm from November 1 to March 14, with free admission.
+Dumbarton Oaks Museum (www.doaks.org; tel.
+202/339-6401) is open year-round Tuesday to Sunday 11:30am to 5:30pm, with free admission.
+The garden is open Tuesday to Sunday 2 to 6pm from March 15 to October 31 (admission fee $10); and Tuesday to Sunday 2 to 5pm from November 1 to March 14 ( free admission).

-From the intersection of R and 31st streets, follow 31st Street downhill all the way to M Street and turn left to find your final destination at 3051 M St. NW:
+From the intersection of R and 31st streets, follow 31st Street downhill all the way to M Street and turn left to find your next destination at 3051 M St. NW:

 15 Old Stone House